rclone/rclone/MANUAL.md

 The SHA1 checksums of the files are checked on upload and download and will be used in the syncing process.
 You can use the `--checksum` flag.

+Large files which are uploaded in chunks will store their SHA1 on the object as `X-Bz-Info-large_file_sha1` as recommended by Backblaze.

 ### Versions ###

 When rclone uploads a new version of a file it creates a [new version